- Program Info

 - Program Progression & Forms

 See Program Progression and Forms for more information.

 The program consists of 60 hours beyond a master’s or other graduate degree.
 The program includes a) an orientation seminar (3 hours), b) 9 hours of core leadership courses, c) 9 hours of core research and statistics courses, c) 21-24 hours of coursework related to the student’s program specialization (see below) and dissertation topic, d) 6 hours of job-embedded internship, and e) 9-12 hours of dissertation.
 Each student’s academic background and professional experiences will be assessed at the time of admission, and students may be allowed to count up to 12 hours of previously-completed graduate-level course work toward program requirements.
 To complete the program, students must 1) pass a qualifying exam that includes questions related to program core and specialization outcomes; and 2) propose, complete, and successfully defend a dissertation.

-EDLD 702 Orientation to Doctoral Studies (3 hours) - taken during the first semester after admission to the program.
+EDLD 702 Educational Leadership Doctoral Program Orientation (3 hours) - taken during the first semester after admission to the program.

 Leadership Courses (9 credits)

 EDLD 720 Individual and Group Issues in Leadership